-This full or part time course which includes KS5 leads to PGCE (60 Masters credits) and QTS.
+This course is a 10 month course leading to PGCE (60 Masters credits), which includes KS5 and QTS.
 The course runs in Colchester and the surrounding area.
 Trainees have a mentor throughout the course and are very well supported in a long established training programme.

 How school placements work